Fact check: Trump claims 'growing' crisis on southern border

 Breaking News Emails

-President Donald Trump on Tuesday addressed the nation from the Oval Office to make his case for a wall on the U.S.-Mexico border as the partial government shutdown stretches into its third week.
+WASHINGTON — President Donald Trump on Tuesday addressed the nation from the Oval Office to make his case for a wall on the U.S.-Mexico border as the partial government shutdown stretched into its third week.

 NBC News fact checked his prime-time speech as it happened.